ARC offers its customers consultancy in all areas of airport planning and airport operations.

 Capacity studies can comprise elements but also the overall airport system, including

-Airport Research Center uses both analytical models and simulation models to have the right tool at hand to efficiently perform the required task.
-The self-developed comprehensive airport simulation tool CAST allows the analysis of even complex interdependencies and its 3D environment successfully considers site-specific space characteristics.
+ARC uses both analytical models and simulation models to have the right tool at hand to efficiently perform the required task.
+The application of the world wide leading airport simulation tool CAST (developed and distributed by ARC) allows the analysis of even complex interdependencies and its 3D environment successfully considers site-specific space characteristics.

 This allows to assess existing and also future capacity limits and congestion levels or to perform process flow and peak analysis studies.
 Bottlenecks are identified and strategies and measures how to solve these bottlenecks can easily be elaborated by various „what-if“ scenarios.

-Applying a systematic and well documented approach as well as proven procedures and data sources, Airport Research Center is able to provide a comprehensive hazard identification, followed by a detailed analysis of causal factors including severity and likelihood.
+Applying a systematic and well-documented approach as well as proven procedures and data sources, ARC is able to provide a comprehensive hazard identification, followed by a detailed analysis of causal factors including severity and likelihood.
 Based on this gap analysis, effective mitigation measures can be elaborated in a convincing report.

-In order to meet all requirements of airport planners, ARC has developed different CAD based airport tools, which on the one hand save a great deal of time whilst planning an airport and on the other hand provide impressing visualization for all involved stakeholders.
-The presented showcase projects focus on:
+In order to meet all requirements of airport planners, ARC has developed different CAD-based airport tools, which on the one hand save a great deal of time when planning an airport, on the other hand provide impressive visualization for all involved stakeholders.

 CAST Survey is a powerful tool suite for passenger survey and data capture projects at airports.
 All data capture applications focus on specific airport processes and are based on the Android operating system, allowing a wide range of handheld products to run them.

 With CAST Survey it is possible to capture more relevant data, both with a higher quality as well as with reduced costs during the data capture process.
 CAST Survey records the operational process parameters associated with various handling resources, e.g.: